TylerGrandini/TylerGrandini/README.md

 I have been working professionally as a **backend developer for 1 year and 6 months**.
 I'm passionate about **Java** and prefer to work with it.
 I also have a degree in "Information Technology Management", and besides taking courses focused on Java and its universe, I'm doing a post-graduation in "Object Oriented Development in Java".

-I am currently for a new job, **a new opportunity to continue to challenge myself**.
+I am currently looking for a new job, **a new opportunity to continue to challenge myself**.

 ## Skill Set :muscle: